 This may not be as difficut as it sounds.
 Choose a window where you can close the heat vents.
 When the weather turns cold outdoors, the windowsill can be 15-20 degrees cooler than the rest of the room.
 (A Hi/Lo Thermomter is a good way to measure this.)

 Light: Continue with bright light and some sun.
 Try to keep plants away from artificial lights in the evening because that can interfere with setting blooms.
 Commercial growers go to great lengths to keep plants totally dark for at least 12 hours to insure blooming.

-Water: Start watering less.
+Water: Be stingy with the water.
 With hydroponics that means pouring water over the pebbles until the water gauge moves, then stop.
 Lift inner pot to make sure everything is totally dry before rewatering - usually about 2 weeks.
 Skip nutrients altogether during this period.

 After the blooming season is over, give your plant a resting period of a month or so.
 Put it in a cool room and water it just enough to avoid dehydration.
 Simply wet the pebbles every week or so.
 Don't worry if your plant loses a few leaves and appears weak during this rest period.

 After a month, start the new growing season by increasing water and nutrients.